 The next two years were not without their challenges and proved to be a steep learning curve.
 Seen initially by the locals as foreigners in for a “quick buck”, George and Rob had to battle their way through the bureaucracy of planning and sales.
 However, as each phase was completed and funds were rolled into further projects, Oak built up its reputation and network of contacts, winning over the relevant local authorities.

 With all the pieces of the jigsaw now in place, Oak opened its doors to external investment, although restricting itself at this stage to personal contacts and friends.
-Having raised additional investment, Oak has gone on to build approximately 300 properties over the 4 years to 2018 and is projected to build a further 200 properties in 2019.
-In addition to that, P2J Construtora S.L. has built over 200 properties as a constructor for other developers in the immediate area.
+Having raised additional investment, Oak has gone on to build approximately 500 properties over the 6 years up to 2020.
+Both 2020 and 2021 were heavily affected by Covid but the programme was showing a return to normality at the back end of 2021 and Oak is projected to build a further 150 properties in 2022.
+In addition to that, Massari Construtora S.L. has built over 750 properties as a constructor for other developers in the immediate area.

 Oak IF Group is now ready to take the next step in its development and is looking to raise finance for larger projects.
 As potential investors, we invite you to join us on this journey, to be a part of this exciting and financially proven project and to assist us in helping change people’s lives for the better.